 The Master of Architecture (MArch) is a two-year degree program.
 Applicants holding a pre-professional Bachelor of Architectural Studies from the University of Waterloo or equivalent degree are considered for entry into year two of the MArch program.

-Contact Emily Stafford, Coordinator of Graduate Studies and Research, for inquiries regarding Master of Architecture (MArch) admissions, courses and consultation.
+Contact Nicole Guenther, Coordinator of Graduate Studies and Research, for inquiries regarding Master of Architecture (MArch) admissions, courses and consultation.

 The Master of Architecture is a two-year degree program.
 The program accepts applicants from pre-